sizuhiko/Fabricate/README.md

 	$world->sequence('id', 10)

-If you are generating something like an email address, you can pass it a callback function and the callback function response will be returned.
+If you are generating something like an unique string, you can pass it a callback function and the callback function response will be returned.

 	$world->sequence('title', function($i){ return "Title {$i}"; }
 	// or with start number